Ddbol/DevAcProj_CobotOps/README.md

 # Summary:
 Exploratory data analysis of UR3 CobotOps dataset.
 Investigated machine learning models (time series and classic supervised, initial screening with AutoGluon) to predict faults.
-Deployed Streamlit application, via streamlit url and contarised in Docker, to generate a summary table and visualisations from uploaded run data.
+Deployed Streamlit application, via streamlit url and containarised in Docker, to generate a summary table and visualisations from uploaded run data.

 # Streamlit application information:
 - Streamlit and docker files in streamlit_app_cobot folder using cobot_st_runsum_updated.py application code
-- Two .xlsx and twwo .csv files all with same data as to run docker will only recognise file from directory (files will have to be renamed cobot_dataset.xlsx or .csv)
+- Two .xlsx and two .csv files all with same data as to run docker will only recognise file from directory (files will have to be renamed cobot_dataset.xlsx or .csv)
 - Other files: .joblib - exported encoder, requirements.txt & dockerfile - docker deployment
 - some generated png graphs as examples but all files can be downloaded from Streamlit_cobot_app_graphs_all_.zip
 - Cobot_data_summ_app_vid.mp4 is video of application running